The terms 'action' and 'keywork' are, to some degree, interchangeable.

 the keys too far and you muffle the sound - and you may even flatten the

-Raise the keys too high and the instrument responds unevenly - and again
+pitch of certain notes.
+Raise the keys too high and the instrument responds

-there is the risk of tuning problems.
+unevenly - and again there is the risk of tuning problems.

-in such a way as to tolerate a lower action than normal - and this, combined
+Some horns are built in such a way as to tolerate a lower action than

-with a carefully balanced set of keys allows the repairer to capitalise
+normal - and this, combined with a carefully balanced set of keys allows

-on these inherent strengths to produce an action that is highly responsive
+the repairer to capitalise on these inherent strengths to produce an action

-without apparent loss of tone.
+that is highly responsive without apparent loss of tone.
+A classic example

-It is possible to have a fast action when the keys are set higher, but
+Underslung alto saxophone.
+It's possible to have a fast action when the

-it requires a great deal of skill to set up and a well made instrument
+keys are set higher, but it requires a great deal of skill to set up and

-As you will probably
+As you will probably realise, the above explanation pretty much covers

-realise, the above explanation pretty much covers the 'low action' term
+the 'low action' term too.

 However, the two do not necessarily go hand-in-hand.
 Because of the setup

-that some players use ( and by setup I mean the reed/mouthpiece combination,
+that some players use (and by setup I mean the reed/mouthpiece combination,

-and sometimes other factors such as the pad reflectors/resonators ) they
+and sometimes other factors such as the pad reflectors/resonators) they

 can afford to lose some of the instrument's 'built-in' tone, relying on